tboenig/Transkribus_mets2Aletheia_mets/README.md

 Requirements for a METS file
 ------------
 - The METS file from Transkribus ``mets.xml``.
 During document export the Mets file is created.
+The METS file is located in the main directory of the exported file folder.

 Transformation